 Sierra Leone

-Sierra Leone is a small country of around 8 million on Africa’s West Coast.
-The majority of the population are employed in subsistence agriculture and the exhibit reflects the strong ties of the people to their land.
-Rich in minerals, Sierra Leone is also known for its mining trade, particularly diamonds.
+Sierra Leone, a small country of around 8 million on Africa’s West Coast, relies heavily on subsistence agriculture, which employs most of the population.
+The exhibit reflects the people’s strong ties to their land.
+Rich in minerals, Sierra Leone also thrives on its mining trade, particularly in diamonds.

 Palestine

-The Palestine pavilion is built to reflect the feeling of walking its streets among some of the most recognisable icons.
-The entrance is shaped with the dome of many of the buildings, including the bazaars and the pavement was imported especially from Palestine to give a sense of walking through the holy city of Jerusalem.
+Designers built the Palestine pavilion to recreate the experience of walking its streets among some of the region’s most recognizable landmarks.
+The entrance features domes inspired by the architecture of many Palestinian buildings, including the bazaars.
+They imported the pavement directly from Palestine to evoke the feeling of walking through the holy city of Jerusalem.

 USA

 The USA pavilion begins with a welcome speech before we step on to a travelator.
 This is a clever way to smooth the flow of foot traffic through the exhibits.
 The first section depicts the history of the country from the time of white inhabitation with a focus on freedom and the country’s ideals.
-The next room is a short history of inventions and achievements while the three room experience is focussed on the idea that freedom creates opportunity for all.
-After stepping off the travelator we enter a room in which space is explored and where the sky is no longer the limit (8 min loop).
+The next room presents a short history of inventions and achievements, while the three-room experience focuses on the idea that freedom creates opportunities for everyone.
+After stepping off the travelator, we enter a room that explores space, showing that the sky is no longer the limit (8-minute loop).

 Afterwards there is a replica of one of the Mars Opportunity rover that spent 14 years exploring the surface of the planet.
 Outside in the courtyard is the SpaceX Falcon 9 rocket which conducts a ‘blast off’ every evening.
 During the day the space ship serves as a spectacular canopy for the pavilion’s dining area.